-In Singapore, we have ElderShield and the newer CareShield Life (to be introduced in Sep 2020).
+In Singapore, we have ElderShield and the newer CareShield Life (introduced in Oct 2020).
 They are both disability insurance plans and provide a payout when an individual is found to be severely disabled.

 ElderShield gives you $300 to $400 per month for 5 to 6 years.
 CareShield Life provides $600 starting from 2020 and increases over time.